CitrineInformatics/citrine-python/docs/source/formulations_example.rst

     GEM Table "simple syrup ingredient" columns

 Lastly, we register the configuration and build the table.
-Note that this is a long-running process.
+Note that this can be a long-running process depending on how many cells are in the table.
 To build the table asynchronously, use :func:`~citrine.resources.gemtables.GemTableCollection.initiate_build`.

 .. code-block:: python